The Chicago School’s Community Internship Consortium

 What is the interview process like?

 When all applications are reviewed, potential candidates are invited for an interview by December 14, 2018.
-Interviews will tentatively take place the week of January 14, 2019.
-Interview days will be held on site at the community partner agencies.
+Interviews will tentatively take place over the week of: January 9-16th for the Forensic Center, January 10-18th for Pillars, and January 11-17th for Lawrence Hall Youth Center.
+Interview days will be held on-site at the community partner agencies.
 For phase II, interviews will be offered the week on February 25th and interviews will take place the week of March 9th.

 How many positions are being offered?